 I failed to appear - now what?

 If you missed a court date there will be a warrant issued for your arrest.
-In order to clear this warrant you need to appear in the District Court office any morning - Monday trough Friday - at 8:30 A.M..
+In order to clear this warrant you need to call the District Court any Friday morning at 8:30am to get scheduled on our bench warrant quash docket.
 The warrant will remain active until you are seen in court on this matter.

 What is Deferred Prosecution?